Tipping Phenomena and Points of No Return in Ecosystems: Beyond Classical Bifurcations

-The most noticeable difference from the ecosystem model is the absence of the ``deep wedge" at the intermediate rates.
-Instead, there is a characteristic kink on the $c^{\,\updownarrow}$ curves near $\varepsilon=10^{-2}$ in Fig.~\ref{fig:HNF2}(a), possibly with multiple wiggles such as those shown in the inset of Fig.~\ref{fig:fbs10}(b).
-The origin of the kink and the wiggles, as well as the scaling law for $c^{\,\updownarrow}$ in the limit $\varepsilon\to 0$, are left for future study.
+The most noticeable difference from the ecosystem model is the absence of the deep wedge at the intermediate rates, possibly due to the absence of the homoclinic bifurcation $h$.
+Instead, there is a characteristic kink on the $c^{\,\updownarrow}$ curves near $\varepsilon=10^{-2}$ in Figure~\ref{fig:HNF2}(a) with multiple wiggles such as those shown in the inset of Figure~\ref{fig:fbs10}(b).
+The origin of the kink and the wiggles, as well as the scaling law for $c^{\,\updownarrow}$ in the limit $\varepsilon\to 0$, may be related to so-called buffer points~\cite{neishtadt1987persistence,neishtadt1988persistence} and are left for future study.